kenatiod/MUT/Understanding Machine Understanding.md

 ## Turing Enough?

+**“We are all one, the same substance, the same energy, the same life force, expressing itself in different ways.” ~ Zen master Dogen Zenji**

 Alice: Hey Bob, I've been thinking a lot about our approach to evaluating Claude's understanding abilities.
 I know we've been using the Turing Test as a benchmark, but I'm starting to have some doubts about its adequacy.

 { Insert portrait of Alice speaking to Bob }